bilo-io/vsx/src/chapters/guides/CryptoCharts.md

 ![pages](../../assets/assessment/2-pages.png)

-To keep things simple create each page with the basic content, whilst listing the page name, so you can differentiate them.

-But first, you want to have common behaviour for the page, such as it filling out the available space, and being able to scroll.
+There are usually multiple different pages in the application.
+So first, you want to have common behaviour for the page, such as it filling out the available space, and being able to scroll.

 For that you should create a `Page.tsx` component in the `src/components/` folder:
 ![react-page](../../assets/assessment/react-page.png)

+To keep things simple create each page with the basic content, whilst listing the page name, so you can differentiate them.

 And then wrap each page with the `<Page />` component:
 ![react-page-usage](../../assets/assessment/react-page-usage.png)